 - 1. The ATLB2 chained tap is inline. - 2.
-Entity A's inline appliance members are normal, has link and heartbeats. - 3.
-Entity B's inline appliance members are abnormal, loss of link or heartbeats. - 4.
-Entity C's inline appliance members are normal, has link and heartbeats. - 5.
-Entity D's inline appliance members are normal, has link and heartbeats. - 6.
+Entity A's inline appliance members are normal, have links and heartbeats. - 3.
+Entity B's inline appliance members are abnormal, loss of links or heartbeats. - 4.
+Entity C's inline appliance members are normal, have links and heartbeats. - 5.
+Entity D's inline appliance members are normal, have links and heartbeats. - 6.
 The traffic per this display indicates: